 (2) The performance by each parent during the last 12 months of the parenting functions relating to the daily needs of the child;

 (3) The parents’ current work and child-care schedules; and

 (4) Any of the criteria set forth in §48-9-209 of this code that are likely to pose a serious risk to the child or that otherwise warrant limitation on the award to a parent of temporary residence or time with the child pending entry of a permanent parenting plan.

 (b) At the hearing, the court shall enter a temporary parenting order incorporating a temporary parenting plan which includes:

 (1) A schedule for the child’s time with each parent when appropriate;

-(2) Designation of a temporary residence for the child;
+(2) Designation of a temporary residence or residences for the child;

 (3) Allocation of decision-making authority, if any.
-Absent allocation of decision-making authority consistent with section two hundred seven of this article, neither party shall make any decision for the child other than those relating to day-to-day or emergency care of the child, which shall be made by the party who is present with the child;
+Absent allocation of decision-making authority consistent with §48-9-207 of this code, neither party shall make any decision for the child other than those relating to day-to-day or emergency care of the child, which shall be made by the party who is present with the child;

 (4) Provisions for temporary support for the child; and